How to Sell through DPW Auctions

 Fill in required values

-When you create a DPW Auction, you will be telling DPW at what amount do you want bidding to begin, when the auction will start, and how many days you want the auction to last (between 3 and 7).
-You also specify at what time you want the auction to end.
-Pick a time you believe is convenient for the majority or your buyers.
+When you create a DPW Auction, you will be telling DPW at what amount do you want bidding to begin (starting bid) , when the auction will start , and how many days you want the auction to last (between 3 and 7).
+You also specify at what time you want the auction to end .
+Pick a time you believe is convenient for the majority of your buyers.

 Then, tell DPW how many times to automatically re-list (restart the auction) when the auction ends without a bid.
-You can choose zero to three times.
-After the third time, you can manually re-list an auction on your my Auctions tab for 50¢ each additional relisting.
+There are no listing or relisting fees with DPW Auctions.

 Save as a Template